arogyadhakal/a99/README.md

 Welcome to the UNCFoodWatch GitHub repository!

-## Website
+## Stages

-TODO
+- Backend
+- Frontend for the frontend framework.
+- CSS for styling

 ## Overview

-Food Poisoning Tracker
+It is a Fact of Life, Food Poisoning Happens, so Document It to Protect Others

 ## Documentation